 - To enhance student’s knowledge and skills allowing them to fulfil their potential and function in the world beyond school;

-- To create good citizens: respecting others and their environment;
+- To create good citizens who 'make a difference': respecting others and their environment;

 - To enable and inspire students to enjoy and embrace learning;